nickmancari/nickmancari/README.md

 ### Well, hey there! 👋

 My name is Nick Mancari and I'm a Computer Information Systems Technician with over 7 years experince in the IT field actively working with Linux servers and IT infrastructure.
 I like to create things and solve problems.
-I live in the command line.
+I live in the command line and I love to contribute to open source projects!

 - 🔭 I’m currently working on <a href="https://github.com/nickmancari/gocean">gocean</a> and <a href="https://github.com/nickmancari/valet">valet</a>